LTUC/amman-dotnet-401d2/Curriculum/Class08/facilitator/Resources/Delegates.md

 ### Intro Demo

 1. Create a Method external from main that does a CWL to show it is being run
-2. Call the method (this should all be review)
+1. Call the method (this should all be review)
-3. Introduce the concept of a Delegate (Delegates allow us to paramaterize code.
+1. Introduce the concept of a Delegate (Delegates allow us to parameterize code.
 Review what a "method" actually is).
 Much like in JavaScript, we are able to send code into a method.
-4. Create the delegate and tell them that a class is getting created in the bacgkround
+1. Create the delegate and tell them that a class is getting created in the background
-5. Talk about Invoke
+1. Talk about Invoke

 When creating a delegate, it also creates a class, behind the scenes.
 Since it's a class, it can be instantiated.